anfieldeire/crypto_notifications/README.md

   * Percentage Price Change 30D
   * Price ATH
   * Portfolio Totals and Subtotals for each user
-* Output: The program alerts the user via Twilio sms if any coin breached their alert percentage.
-It will show the subtotal in USD held of that coin.
 * Run instructions:
      *  Install your virtual environment
      *  Install the requirements.txt file by running